sparkon7/circuitpython-curriculum/1/readme.md

 ```

 ## Operations on Variables
 Operations on variables are done two different ways.
 One method uses operators such as `+`, or `-`.
-The other method is by using dot-notation to access attributes and methods of an object.
+The other method uses dot-notation to access attributes and methods of an object.
 Each different variable type has a different set of supported operations.
 Here are some examples...
 - Math on numbers:
 ```
 x = 1